-For the sixth year running, the Singapore University of Technology and Design (SUTD) participated in the design and construction of the Chinese New Year Light-Up.
+The Singapore University of Technology and Design (SUTD) participate annually in the design and construction of the Chinese New Year Light-Up.

 Chinese New Year Countdown.
 Ring in the Chinese New Year in Singapore's Chinatown, as you join the locals and local celebrities alike with firecrackers and fireworks going off all through the evening.

-For 2017, the Chinatown Chinese New Year's Eve Countdown Party takes place on the evening of January 27, along Eu Tong Sen Street and New Bridge Road, from 9:30pm to 12:30am.
+For 2017, the Chinatown Chinese New Year's Eve Countdown Party took place on the evening of January 27, along Eu Tong Sen Street and New Bridge Road, from 9:30pm to 12:30am.

-Singapore Chinatown festivities for the Chinese New Year are headed by the Kreta Ayer-Kim Seng Citizens' Consultative Committee (KA-KS CCC), following the theme "Rise to Good Fortune and Prosperity".
+Singapore Chinatown festivities for the Chinese New Year are headed by the Kreta Ayer-Kim Seng Citizens' Consultative Committee (KA-KS CCC).
 More information on their official site: chinatownfestivals.sg.